-Sec.
+SEC.
 5.2.
-Permitted land uses.
+PERMITTED LAND USES.

 In the commercial/mixed-use districts, land, buildings, and other structures shall be used only for one or more of the uses specified in table 5.2 below.
-Uses denoted by a "P" are permitted by right and uses denoted by a "SLU" are considered special land uses and may be approved by city council subject to the applicable standards and requirements of article XIII.
+Uses denoted by a "P" are permitted by right and uses denoted by a "SLU" are considered special land uses and may be approved by city council subject to the applicable standards and requirements of [article XIII](#).
 Additional applicable use standards are listed in the column at right.

-Accessory structures and uses incidental to the permitted or special land uses are also allowed and regulated by section 9.5.
+Accessory structures and uses incidental to the permitted or special land uses are also allowed and regulated by Sec.
+9.5.